1mache/DonkeyKongCPP/README.md

 ![Menu](https://github.com/1mache/DonkeyKongCPP/blob/main/screenshots/menu.png)

-This project was done for our "Object Oriented Programming in C++" course in college.
+This project was made for our "Object Oriented Programming in C++" course in college.
 It is a copy of a well known arcade game that runs in your console :)

 ## Authors